JeetThakare/Portfolio-Construction/README.md

 # Portfolio-Construction
-Effect of addition of new security on portfolio return *non Documented code*
+Effect of addition of new security on portfolio return using (http://www.investopedia.com/ask/answers/031015/how-do-fund-managers-use-correlation-create-portfolio-diversity.asp)

+*non Documented code*

 -Data from NSE is saved on disk in csv